Our Services

 Helpful Resources

-Hearing a whispered name or sensing a presence can be a real perception created by the brain, often tied to sleep transitions, stress, anxiety, fatigue, or the brain misreading quiet background sounds.
-There are several factors to consider.
-See below to understand more.
-Most brief, isolated episodes are benign, but seek care if voices are frequent, commanding, or occur with mood, thinking, or neurological changes, severe distress, or sudden illness, since treatable conditions can be involved.
-Practical steps to reduce recurrence and clear guidance on when to act are outlined below.
+Most brief, isolated episodes are benign.
+However, seek medical care if the voices are frequent, commanding, or accompanied by mood shifts, disordered thinking, neurological symptoms, severe distress, or sudden illness—treatable conditions may be involved.
+Practical strategies to reduce recurrence and clear guidance on when to act are outlined below.

 It can feel deeply unsettling.